Sahil9214/Sahil9214/README.md

 - *Jaisalmer Mahotsav (Government Project)*
   Completed
   Developed a web application for a government cultural festival, showcasing event schedules and local heritage.
-Built with *React.js* and optimized for scalability and performance.
+Built with **React.js** and optimized for scalability and performance.
+Delivered on time in just 10 days with a pixel-perfect, fully responsive design.

 - *Sean Chatbot @ NeuralHQ*
   [November 2024 - Present](https://github.com/Sahil9214)